sveltejs/kit/documentation/docs/09-link-options.md

 title: Link options
 ---

 In SvelteKit, `<a>` elements (rather than framework-specific `<Link>` components) are used to navigate between the routes of your app.
-If the user clicks on a link whose `href` is 'owned' by the app (as opposed to, say, a link to an external site) then SvelteKit will navigate to the new page by importing its code then calling any `load` functions it needs to fetch data.
+If the user clicks on a link whose `href` is 'owned' by the app (as opposed to, say, a link to an external site) then SvelteKit will navigate to the new page by importing its code and then calling any `load` functions it needs to fetch data.

 You can customise the behaviour of links with `data-sveltekit-*` attributes.
 These can be applied to the `<a>` itself, or to a parent element.